 Need a roaring, angry character in your video?
 Incorporating a crazy, evil special effect like the venom face effect.
 During filming, all you need to do is have your character roar and show anger.

 The rest is all done in post-production in After Effects.
 You can combine a stock venom face video footage, which may include related audio tracks, to start your process.
-Although the process for this effect is lengthy, it is not difficult in After Effects.
+Although the process for this effect is lengthy, it is not difficult in Adobe After Effects.

 Make dramatic special effects for videos that will leave an impact on your viewers!
 Learning how to create these effects should keep you busy!
 In the past, creating sophisticated scenes used to be reserved for the major movie houses.
 Today, it’s easy to make your own with the tutorials and resources available!